 If you, your child or your teenager are quietly distressed and struggle with anxiety, anger, low self-esteem or any other emotional difficulties, finding a space to take your concerns where you can have focused attention on you and your needs is a huge relief.

 My aim is to connect with you and your child, hear your story and provide a supportive space where you both feel heard and understood.
 We will work together toward empowering you and helping you find your emotional strength.

 My practice is inclusive and welcome people of all nationalities, ethnicities, religious affiliations, sexual orientation, gender identity and ages.

 If you are interested to know if the way I work might suit you and your child, please book a free 20 minutes online consultation with me via email.
 This is a chance for us to meet and answer any questions you might have.
 There is no commitment to enter into therapy with me after this session.
 Looking forward to meet you!

 My name is Javaneh Pirzad.
 I am British-Iranian and speak Persian, English and French.
 I grew up in Iran and have lived most of my adult life around the world as an expat, accompanying my husband and my daughter.
-I have lived in UAE, Algeria, UK, India and since 2018, I live in the Netherlands.
+I have lived in UAE, Algeria, India, Netherlands and UK.

 I hold a Masters degree in French language and literature and have my backgrounds in teaching French to children and adults.

 Later I trained as a child and adolescent psychotherapist in London UK and now hold an MA in Integrative Child and Adolescent Psychotherapy and work with young people in therapeutic settings.
 I am a member of UK Council for Psychotherapy (UKCP).

 I believe that childhood is the most formative